-Sit is organized into three executive devices: Sit Housing, Sit Cafe and Sit Welfare, in addition to shared administrative services.
+Sit is organized into three executive devices: Sit Housing, Sit Campus Services and Sit Welfare, in addition to shared administrative services.
 We also have several subsidiaries and associated companies.

 - Employees satisfaction: 84 points out of 100 possible